Writty/Open/README.md

 * Insert Link
 * Save as PDF, HTML, Markdown and TXT
 * RTL Support
+* Autosave RTL preferences
 * Word Counter
 * Light/Dark Mode

 ## WishList
 Things it would be nice to include in the future

 * Image Editor
-* Autosave RTL preferences

 You are more than welcome to contribute with some of the points above or anything you consider.

 ## Credits

 Special Thanks to [Graeme Fulton](https://github.com/GraemeFulton) and [Raul Riera](https://github.com/raulriera) for all the support and the code lessons.

+Big Thanks to:
+@twanmulder, @filiptronicek, @kenanchristian, @phosph and @morpheus7CS for helping me bringing Writty to the next level.